bombasticSlacks/Aspirant/Game/Blocks/Folding.md

 {: .label .label-yellow }

 ### Folding
-This weapon counts as two separate sizes.
-When stored, it is considered the smaller size.
-As an action, you may change which size it counts as, or at the end of any attack action you can change the size.
-Aside from folding the weapon can spend a seperate [Crafting Points](Game/Designing-Weapons#Crafting%20Points) in each form.
+* This weapon works as two seperate weapons.
+Design two seperate weapons each with[Crafting Points](Game/Designing-Weapons#Crafting%20Points) equal to 1 less than the overall weapon has. at the end of an [Attack](Game/Core/Terminology#Attack), or as an [Action](Game/Core/Terminology#Action) you can change forms.
+It counts as the size of the smaller weapon.